ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This encoding of the priority has a convenient property that the priority increases as both Niceness and Lifetime decrease.
+\[Michael: Can we remove this?
+It is weird because there is no mention of decreasing Lifetime being interpreted as a higher priority anywhere.]

 ### Ordered